Camu Camu Benefits: Nutrition, Dosage, & Side Effects

 - Vitamin B1 (Thiamin): 0.01 mg

 How Does Camu Camu Work?

-Camu camu is antimicrobial, antioxidant, and antiproliferative in nature.
+Camu camu is antimicrobial, antioxidant, andantiproliferativei XThe property of drugs used to suppress the growth of malignant cells into surrounding tissues and stop the spread of cancer. in nature.
 Its high phenolic concentrations inhibit the growth of bacteria.
 It is also rich in vitamin C that contributes to its antioxidant nature (2).
 It may also help treat immune-related disorders, though more research is required in this regard.

 We have discussed the health benefits of camu camu in the following section.

 This Amazonian berry is rich in antioxidants and can also reduce inflammation (3).
 Antioxidants protect the cells from the harmful action of free radicals.
 Regular intake of camu camu in specified dosage can help fight inflammation and decrease oxidative stress.
 This suggests that it may improve skin health by tackling conditions caused by oxidative stress and inflammation.
 However, the bioactives in camu camu responsible for these properties are yet to be clearly established.

 2. May Improve Immune Function

 Camu camu is rich in vitamin C that is known for its immune-boosting activity.
 Vitamin C also protects the body against oxidative stress caused by free radicals (4).
 So, consuming camu camu may improve your immune system function.

 The vitamin C in camu camu can reduce the levels of serum cholesterol and also help maintain blood cholesterol levels (5).